Deferred Salary Plans: what you need to know to take your leave

 Marc and Julie Goulet are two schoolteachers from Northern Ontario who were able to manage taking their deferred salary leave as a 1 over 2.
 Read about Marc and Julie’s Deferred Salary Plan.

 What about pension contributions while participating in a DSP?

 You would still be making regular contributions to your pension as though you were receiving your full salary.
 As a result, you would have very little, if any, extra RRSP contribution room (as it is used by your large OTPP contributions to significantly reduce your taxable income).

 How do I plan for a deferred salary leave?

 The first step is to create a budget, as this will give you a realistic expectation on whether or not you’ll be able to balance all of the regular expenses you still need to cover while living on a reduced income for a number of years.

 Can you live on 80% of your salary for 5 years?
-Take your 4 over 5 for a financial test drive now by entering all your own numbers into our Budget Calculator.
+Take your 4 over 5 for a test drive now by doing a bit of financial planning using our handy budget calculator.

 If your budget reveals a real challenge for making your 4 over 5 dreams come true, we can help.

 With over 45 years of making Deferred Salary Plans happen—we can customize a savings plan to suit your own specific goals and financial situation.
 Simply decide on the destination and then leave it to Educators Financial Group to help get you there.